 Dr. Ariel Mintz grew up in Minneapolis, Minnesota.
-After spending two years learning in Israel, at Derech Eitz Chaim and Shaalivim, he earned his BA in Psychology at Yeshiva Univesity in New York.
-He went on to obtain his MD at Oakland University William Beaumont School of medicine.
-He is currently a licensed physician working to complete his training in General Psychiatry at Hennepin County Medical Center in Minneapolis.
-In 2018 he will begin a fellowship in Child and Adolescent Psychiatry at the Cleveland Clinic.
-He runs Kesher Psychiatry, a private telepsychiatry practice offering convenient and stigma free mental healthcare.
+After spending two years learning in Israel, at Derech Eitz Chaim and Shaalivm, he earned his BA in Psychology at Yeshiva Univesity in New York.
+He went on to obtain his MD at Oakland University William Beaumont School of medicine and trained in adult psychiatry at Hennepin County Medical Center in Minneapolis.
+He is currently a licensed physician and is completing a Child and Adolescent Psychiatry Fellow at the Cleveland Clinic.
+He has received awards for his research, academic performance, and service to the Jewish community.
+He runs Kesher Psychiatry, a private telepsychiatry practice offering convenient and stigma free mental healthcare in Minnesota and Ohio.
 He has a supportive and talented wife and three wonderful children.
 He is very passionate about destigmatizing mental illness and bringing comfort to those who are suffering.
-Ariel can be reached at firstname.lastname@example.org.
+Ariel can be reached at email@example.com.

 Avi J. Gordon, M.A., M.S., grew up Toronto, Canada.
 He is a Clinical Psychology Doctoral Candidate at Loyola University of Maryland and obtained his M.A. in Psychology from Columbia University.
 Avi’s clinical experiences at college clinics and outpatient mental health centers include anxiety, depressive, and personality disorders, as well as complicated grief, relationships, and various identity and developmental factors.
 His research interests include emerging-adult religious and spiritual identity.
 He is passionate about the mission of Refuat Hanefesh and spreading mental health education and awareness in an effort to ensure access to care for those who may need it.
 When he’s not working, he can be found rollerblading, playing music or ice hockey.
 Avi can be reached at firstname.lastname@example.org

 Etan Neiman grew up in Chicago, Illinois and graduated Summa Cum Laude from Yeshiva University's Sy Syms School of Business.
-While at Yeshiva, he was editor of the student newspaper's Business Section and President of Active Minds, a national organization dedicated to decreasing mental illness stigma on college campuses.
-He currently works as an Accounting Associate for Brand Sonnenschine.
-Etan has spoken and written extensively about his own mental health battles with Generalized Anxiety Disorder, Social Anxiety Disorder, and Depression.
+While at Yeshiva, he was editor of the student newspaper's Business Section and President of Active Minds, a national organization committed to decreasing mental illness stigma on college campuses.
+He currently works in downtown Manhattan as an Accounting Associate for Brand Sonnenschine.
+Etan has spoken and written extensively about his mental health battles with Generalized Anxiety, Social Anxiety, and Depression.
 He looks forward to joining others on a similar journey to break the harmful stigma-induced silence.
-Etan can be reached at firstname.lastname@example.org.
+Etan can be reached at email@example.com.

 Rabbi Dani Bauer, originally from Brooklyn, NY, earned a Bachelor’s of Talmudic Law at Yeshivat Sha'alvim in Israel and a Bachelor's in Psychology at Lander College for Men.
 He obtained Semicha at Yeshiva University and received an M.S. in Jewish Education from the Azrieli School of Education.
 Rabbi Bauer has served as a rabbinic intern at the Roslyn Synagogue, a Kollel instructor at DRS High School, a Beit Midrash Fellow at SAR High School, and youth director in Bais Medrash of Bergenfield.
 He has been teaching Gemara and Tanach at Kohelet Yeshiva High School in Philadelphia since 2013.
 He is currently studying at the Council for Relationships in a post-graduate certification program for marriage and family therapy.